SamuelTillman/LambdaFunction/README.md

 # LambdaFunction
-This pipeline archives and deploy python to a Lambda Function in AWS.
+This pipeline deploys python application to a Lambda Function in AWS.